-Head guys shall be installed in accordance with table 23.
+Head guys shall be installed in accordance with

+table 24.

-- Exception 1: Side guys are not required where the crossing poles have the transverse strength specified in rule 262, A, 1 without the reduction for conductor shielding specified in rule 252, B, 1 and 2. - Exception 2: Head guys are not required where the crossing poles have the longitudinal strength specified in rule 262, A, 1, or where they carry a cable supported on 6,000-pound or stronger messenger. - Exception 3: Where a line crossing a railroad changes direction more than 10 degrees at either crossing support, the side guy within the angle may be omitted and the head guy, if required, shall be placed in the direction of the adjacent span unless the angle of turn is greater than 60 degrees. - Exception 4: Guying may be omitted where communication lines cross over spur or stub tracks as provided in rule 262, A, 8. - Exception 5: This rule does not apply to crossing poles under the special conditions set forth in rule 262, A, 3.
+Exception 1: Side guys are not required where the crossing poles have the transverse strength specified in rule 262, A, 1 without the reduction for conductor shielding specified in rule 252, B, 1 and 2.

+Exception 2: Head guys are not required where the crossing poles have the longitudinal strength specified in rule 262, A, 1, or for lines carrying only aerial cable.
+For lines carrying both open wire and aerial cable, head guying is required only for the number of wires in excess of 10 if the cable is supported by a 6,000-pound messenger, or for the number of wires in excess of 20 if the cable is supported by a 10,000-pound or stronger messenger.

+Exception 3: Where a line crossing a railroad changes direction more than 10 degrees at either crossing support, the side guy within the angle may be omitted and the head guy, if required, shall be placed in the direction of the adjacent span unless the angle of turn is greater than 60 degrees.

-Strength Requirements
+Exception 4: Guying may be omitted where communication lines cross over spur or stub tracks as provided in rule 262, A, 8.

-262. C. Guys-Continued.
+262. C. Guys-Continued